 The Middle East, the American Southwest, and Southern Asia have all seen gross overuse of their water resources, which has led to a dramatic decrease in groundwater supply.

 Water Conflicts: Looking at our World from Past to Future

 Unlike surface water, groundwater volume is quite difficult to estimate.
 And since groundwater supply isn't naturally recharged as quickly as surface water, it is unfortunately common for aquifers to be depleted in areas of excessive pumping.

 Many water initiatives understand the sensitivity of the groundwater situation and are advocating for better management of the world's aquifers.
-Supplementing water supply using artificial and natural methods provides a cost-effective means of boosting groundwater availability.
+Supplementing the water supply using artificial and natural methods provides a cost-effective means of boosting groundwater availability.

-    In this article, we will give an overview of how groundwater works in relation to nature's hydrologic cycle, we'll discuss the causes and effects of groundwater depletion, and finally, we'll discuss the importance of implementing artificial groundwater recharge projects.
+In this article, we will give an overview of how groundwater works in nature's hydrologic cycle, we'll discuss the causes and effects of groundwater depletion, and finally, we'll discuss the importance of implementing artificial groundwater recharge projects.

 In this article, we'll cover:

 - How the groundwater gets naturally recharged through the hydrologic cycle